 The A level Music course (Eduqas) has 3 components: performing, composing and appraising.
 Students perform a 10-12 minute recital to a visiting examiner, compose two pieces and study the development of the symphony from 1750-1900, Twentieth century music and jazz.

-The BTEC Subsidiary Diploma in Music offers students the key knowledge and practical skills required for their potential chosen career as a freelance musician either as a performer or as a songwriter/composer or within one of the many varied roles in the music industry.
+The BTEC Foundation Diploma in Music offers students the key knowledge and practical skills required for their potential chosen career as a freelance musician either as a performer or as a songwriter/composer or within one of the many varied roles in the music industry.

-Over the 2 years you will perform as a soloist and member of an ensemble, put on your own music event at an external venue, develop composing, record production and sequencing skills and learn about the music industry and all its component parts
+Over the 2 years you will perform as a soloist and member of an ensemble, put on your own music event at an external venue, develop composing, record production and sequencing skills and learn about the music industry and all its component parts.

 Record Production portfolio course – over this 1 year portfolio course students will gain an overview of the history of record production form the 1950’s through to present day.
 Students learn how to capture audio in a variety of set-ups from ambient recording to close-miking and how to then process this audio in the mixing process to create a master recording.
 While on the course the students visit local studios to gain greater insight into the professional side of the industry.

-The music department offers a range of weekly enrichment activities including session orchestra, chamber orchestra and choir as well as songwriting club.
+The music department offers a range of weekly enrichment activities including session orchestra, big band, chamber orchestra, percussion ensemble and choir as well as song-writing club.
 We also host and support pop/rock band rehearsals, jazz ensembles and chamber groups.
 Our practice rooms are used by both music and non-music students for individual and group practice.
 The department has a 32 channel recording studio which is accessible to students to work on their own projects.

-During 2017-18 music students have been involved in a wide range of activities which have included:
+Over the past few years BHASVIC music students have been involved in a wide variety of projects including:

 - A series of workshops with professional bouzouki player and cellist Pavlos Carvahlo, culminating in a concert in collaboration with other professional musicians and Oathall Community students as part of the Rebetiko Carnival, a celebration of Greek music.